illi4/stock-screener/README.md

    - `monitor.py` to run daily to check whether the exit condition was hit for active entries.
    - `paperfill.py` to run daily to fill in the values for paper trade entries automatically.
    - `simulator.py` simulates outcomes per the spreadsheet.
+     - Current experiment: exit price variation if using stop under the formation.
+Use the argument `--exit_variation_a`
    - `simulator_legacy.py` works with the older 21 R&D spreadsheet and also has an optional argument `--market` which would include market MA200/MA10 conditions when running simulation **in the tp mode**.
 You don't need to run this.
   This argument is there because the rule on using market conditions was already integrated in methodology and used for the stock selection with scanner.
 - The monitor would notify: